 Regardless of what type of synchronization you're using, these variables are only sent once to the other clients.
 The variables x, y, speed and direction are always sent.

 Once the instance is created on the other clients, the User Defined 12 Event is called.

 You'll also need to manually set the custom synchonized variables, because internally the extension uses variable_local_set, which is once again, removed in GM:Studio.
 Open obj_bullet and add this piece of code to the Event User 12 event:

-variable_map is a variable is a variable that contains a ds_map with all the synchronized variables in it.
+variable_map is a variable that contains a ds_map with all the synchronized variables in it.
 The ds_map is destroyed after the User Defined 12 event has executed.